 - Syndey Sentell

-We thank the committee built of staff and community members who have helped shape these commitments.
-To see our full statement and evidence – which is updated constantly – click here.
+We thank the committee consisting of staff and community members who have helped shape these commitments.
+To see our full statement and evidence, which is continuously updated, click here.

 Submit Anonymous feedback through our online form by clicking here.